Yan Gomes Player Props: Cubs vs. Nationals

 Yan Gomes At The Plate

-- Gomes has reached base via a hit in 12 games this season (of 18 played), and had multiple hits in five of those games.
+- Gomes has picked up a hit in 63.2% of his 19 games this year, with at least two hits in 26.3% of those games.

-- Gomes has driven in a run in 10 games this season (55.6%), including two games with multiple runs batted in.
+- In 10 games this season (52.6%), Gomes has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.